-MARCH TO DO 1

-TDSB Long Term Program & Accommodation Check TDSB website or contact your Trustee for new report to see if any consultations re school closings, program changes etc. are scheduled for your school/Ward
+MARCH то ро ✓ TDSB Long Term Program & Accommodation Strategy Check TDSB website or contact your Trustee for new report to see if any consultations re school closings, program changes etc. are scheduled for your school/Ward OSAP (post secondary tuition assistance program) Check for application info online (www.osap.gov.on.ca) to pass along to parents of students who will be graduating this year.

-Strategy

-Other happenings this month: Grade 9 Ontario Secondary School Literacy Test (OSSLT) (provide information to parents?), Parks and Recreation spring/summer registration begins (pass along information to parents?)
+Other happenings this month: Grade 9 Ontario Secondary School Literacy Test (OSSLT) (provide information to parents), Parks and Recreation spring/summer registration begins (pass along information to parents)

-APRIL TO DO 1 Open Houses for gifted and French programs (immersion/extended) Find out dates (usually in May) and plan to have council members attend to pass along SAC information and get email addresses of new parents Staffing Principals should have staffing numbers for next year and should share and discuss this with SACs EQAO Grade 9 math (for second semester or full-year courses) and elementary (grades 3 & 6) testing occurs in late May/early June.
-Ask parents if they want an information night and ask the Principal to set one up if required Parents Reaching Out (PRO) Grant Online application process begins
+APRIL то ро 1 Open Houses for gifted and French programs (immersion/extended) Find out dates (usually in May) and share information with your parents Staffing Principals should have staffing numbers for next year and should share and discuss this with SCs EQAO Grade 9 math (for second semester or full-year courses) and elementary (grades 3 & 6) testing occurs in late May/early June.
+Ask parents if they want an information night and ask the Principal to set one up if required